NPH USA International Volunteer Program

 Affiliation:Nuestros Pequenos Hermanos

-Service Length:NPH homes require a 12 to 13 month commitment.
+Service Length:NPH homes require a 13 month commitment.
 Once volunteers have served for at least 6 months they may extend their service, based on an agreement between the volunteer and the NPH leadership.

 Requirements:Must be 21 years of age, in good health.
 Priority is given to Spanish/Creole speakers.